 - Preheat the oven to 350°F (180°C).

-- In a large bowl (I use an electric mixer, but you can use the stand mixer), beat oil and sugars for 2 minutes.
+- In a large bowl (I use an electric mixer, but you can use the stand mixer), beat 1 cup sunflower oil, ½ cup granulated sugar and 1 cup brown sugar for 2 minutes.

-- Add the mashed bananas, pineapple, and vanilla and mix well but don’t beat much.
+- Add 2 cups mashed ripe bananas, 1 cup very finely chopped pineapple, and ½ teaspoon vanilla extract.
+Mix well, but don’t beat much.

-- Sift the dry ingredients (flour, cinnamon, baking soda, and salt) and add them in 2 parts.
-I have them measured and sift directly over the batter.
+- Sift the dry ingredients (3 cups all-purpose or cake flour, ½ teaspoon ground cinnamon, 1 teaspoon baking soda and ½ teaspoon salt) and add them in 2 parts.
+I have them measured and sift directly over the batter, but you can do so in a separate bowl if it's easier.
 Incorporate very well but do so at low speed, being careful not to overbeat at this point so the cake is tender.
 Beating the flour too much results in tougher cakes.

-- Add nuts and mix it all with a spatula.
+- Add ½ cup walnuts or pecans, chopped, and mix it all with a spatula.

 - Divide the cake batter evenly among the prepared pans and bake in the preheated oven for about 25-30 minutes for three layers, and about 5-10 more minutes for 2 layers.
 The cake surface will be dry but shiny, and a cake tester or toothpick inserted in the middle should come out clean.